Rocky Mountaineer: Private operation of the Rocky Mountaineer

 The federal government curtailed the subsidies to Via Rail in 1989, dramatically reducing services (especially the transcontinental service).
 Rocky Mountaineer was a tourist service, and as such the government felt the funds could be better spent on other higher priorities.
 They asked (at the time) Via Rail and CN Rail CEO Ron Lawless to organize the sale of the route, equipment and book of business to the private sector.
 Marketing for the Rocky Mountaineer sale began on November 12, 1989, and the process was overseen by recently retired CN executive Charles Armstrong.
 Submissions of interest demonstrating financial and operational capabilities were required by January 15, 1990.
 Initially there were 20 interested parties but after phase one of the bidding process, that group was reduced to three parties left to make a decision.
 One bidder was Westours Holland America, subsidiary of Carnival Cruise Line.
 The other two were a group of Via Rail executives and a Western Canadian entrepreneur.

-In March 1990, following the bidding process, the route's equipment, book of business, 12 coaches, two baggage cars, along with various equipment and branding, were sold to Vancouver businessman Peter R.B.
+In March 1990, following the bidding process, the route's equipment, book of business, 12 coaches, two baggage cars, along with various equipment and branding, were sold to Mountain Vistas Railtour Services Ltd., a subsidiary of Vancouver businessman Peter R.B.
 Armstrong's Armstrong Hospitality Group Ltd. The inaugural train journey took place on May 27, 1990.

 Following the success of its early operations, Rocky Mountaineer expanded its fleet and routes throughout the 1990s and 2000s.
 The company became a cornerstone of Canada's luxury tourism industry, drawing travelers from over 30 countries and contributing significantly to the economies of Western Canadian communities along its routes.

 Awards

 As of 2025, Rocky Mountaineer has received numerous international awards for service excellence and tourism innovation.
 The company has won thirteen World Travel Awards, including World's Leading Travel Experience by Train eight times.

-In addition, it has been recognized with multiple Travy Awards between 2017 and 2024 for Best Rail Experience and Best Luxury Train; a Travel + Leisure World's Best Award for World's Best Luxury Train in 2025; and several Tripadvisor Travellers' Choice Awards for ranking among the top 10% of things to do worldwide in 2024 and 2025.

-Other recognitions include the Lonely Planet Best Sustainable Train award (2021), Globe Travel Award for Best Rail Company (2022), and the Deloitte Canada Best Managed Companies Platinum Distinction (2025).
-The company has also received multiple honors from Condé Nast Traveller, Travel Weekly, and Baxter Travel Media.